UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_29.md

 Notes:

-If we used double square brackets with `pd.value_counts()` we would get an error that looks like this so it’s important to take care with using the correct number of square brackets.
+If we used double square brackets with `pd.value_counts()` we would get an error so it’s important to take care with using the correct number of square brackets.

 ---